Fixed Period Exclusion from school means that a pupil is not allowed in school for a set number of days for disciplinary reasons.

 Schools should work together with foster carers, children’s homes and the local authority that looks after the child to try to avoid exclusion.
 This might include putting in additional support or looking at whether a different school would be more suitable.
 If you are a foster carer you have the same rights in education law as other parents if the child you look after is excluded.

 This section explains what the school must tell you if your child is excluded and what your responsibilities are during the exclusion

 Even though your child is not allowed in school, they still should still be receiving education.
 Schools should take reasonable steps to set and mark work for the first five days of any exclusion.
+The work should be accessible and achievable.
 If no work has been sent home, contact the school and ask for some.

 During these five days you are responsible for your child’s whereabouts.
 You must make sure they are not in a public place without reasonable justification during school hours.
 You could be fined if you breach this duty.
 The fine is £60 and goes up to £120 pounds if you do not pay within 28 days.
 Failure to pay within 42 days could lead to prosecution.

-If your child has been given a fixed period exclusion of more than 5 days, the school has a duty to provide suitable full-time alternative education no later than day 6.
+If your child has been given a fixed period exclusion of more than 5 days or consecutive fixed period exclusions that total more than 5 days, the school has a duty to provide suitable full-time alternative education no later than day 6.
 That is most likely to take place at a pupil referral unit or other alternative provision.
 Schools do not have to provide alternative education for children who are below or above compulsory school age.

 In this section you can find advice on helping your child reintegrate iback nto school once the exclusion is finished.

 It can be difficult going back to school after an exclusion.
 Your child may have missed work and you may be worried about the possibility of further exclusions.